Noticing and accommodating your children’s learning preferences

 Many of these suggestions have come from various occupational therapists, physical therapists, kinesiologists, special education teachers, and parents, among others (including early versions of Rita and Kenneth Dunn’s Learning Styles Inventories).
 Their sources include their own observations and experience, research, books and workshops focusing on the needs of non-traditional learners, as well as contributions from workshop participants and web site visitors.

-These strategies were adapted from material in The Parent’s Little Book of Lists: Do’s and Don’ts of Effective Parenting, by Dr. Jane Bluestein (Deerfield Beach, FL: Health Communications, 1997) and The Win-Win Classroom, by Dr. Jane Bluestein (Thousand Oaks, CA: Corwin Publishing, CA, 2008).
+These strategies were adapted from material in The Parent’s Little Book of Lists: Do’s and Don’ts of Effective Parenting, by Dr. Jane Bluestein (2021, Father Sky Publishing, Albuquerque, NM) and The Win-Win Classroom, by Dr. Jane Bluestein (2008, Corwin Publishing, Thousand Oaks, CA).

 Podcast: Movement and Learning: A Partnering Relationship with Dr. Aili Pogust.
 This podcast is oriented to classroom teachers, however it contains examples and ideas that are applicable to parents.